open-hand/choerodon-register/README.md

  Eureka registration center, for local testing only, please using [go-register-server](https://github.com/choerodon/go-register-server) if you are online.
 Registration center will send the message to kafka of topic `register-server` when a service up, after receiving the message, [manager-service](https://github.com/choerodon/manager-service) do the corresponding processing, such as refresh permissions.

-## Requirements
-- Need to use together with Kafka.

 ## Installation and Getting Started
 - Switch to the directory of project, run `mvn spring-boot:run` or running in `EurekaServerApplication`, which running in idea.

-## Dependencies
-- Kafka

 ## Links